Nidhish8901/FriendSync/README.md

 5.  **Check Schedules**: Use the tools on the right to check who is free at a specific time or find common free slots for multiple friends.

-## About the Creator

-This project was created by **NIDHISH CHAKRADHAR REDDY**.\
-For feedback, questions, or bug reports, please feel free to reach out at:\
-📧 f20230937@hyderabad.bits-pilani.ac.in